wyfo/scylla2/README.md

 ## Main differences with the official driver

+- Better [performances](#performance), CPU utilisation and memory consumption
-- Builtin support of multiple native CQL protocol version(s), can be used with Cassandra 4.0 (which uses protocol v5)
+- Builtin support of multiple native CQL protocol versions, can be used with Cassandra 4.0 (which uses protocol v5)
 - Zero-copy deserialization
-- Zero/one allocation per-request in normal case (especially thanks to https://github.com/wyfo/swap-buffer-queue)
+- Zero/one allocation per request in normal case (especially thanks to https://github.com/wyfo/swap-buffer-queue)
 - Node distance support (so datacenter-aware and whitelist/blacklist possibility)
 - Query plan caching (taking distance in account)
 - Optimized execution path to improve memory locality
-- Easier interface with only one method `Session::execute` instead of `Session::query`/`Session::execute`/`Session::batch`
+- Easier interface with only one method `Session::execute` instead of `Session::query`/`Session::execute`/`Session::batch`, and generics batches parametrized by their number of statement
 - Retry and speculative executions policies are not handled yet, but I'm still thinking about a design (and I need to fully understand speculative execution before)
-- Execution metadata (token, node, failed attempts, etc.) are not available for the momentssion::batch`
 - Access to database events and session events (connection opening/failure, node status update, topology update, schema agreement, etc.) using `tokio::sync::broadcast`
 - No schema metadata (but it can be built as a sidecar service, using dababase schema event and session schema agreement event to trigger refresh)
 - No internal API used for query execution, which means that custom execution can be built without too much effort